bezlio/bezlio-plugins/README.md

-# bezlio-plugins
+# Bezlio Plugins
-All plugins used on the Bezlio platform.
+This repository stores all of the open source plugins for the Bezlio platform.
+Navigate to each subfolder for detailed documentation of each plugin.